agenticplug.ai - Agentic Commerce Optimization company

 AI Search Optimization in Columbus

 agenticplug.ai provides AI search optimization for Columbus, Ohio businesses, helping brands get found, cited, and recommended by ChatGPT, Perplexity, Google AI Overviews, and Claude.
-Using the A.G.E.N.T.I.C. methodology, we optimize your visibility across AI platforms and prepare your business for agentic commerce, where AI agents search, compare, and transact on behalf of buyers.
+Using the A.G.E.N.T.I.C.
+Framework, we optimize your visibility across AI platforms and prepare your business for agentic commerce, where AI agents search, compare, and transact on behalf of buyers.
 With five Fortune 500 companies, a $182.1 billion metro economy, and Intel's $28 billion semiconductor investment reshaping the region, Columbus businesses that build AI citation authority now secure a first-mover advantage that compounds over time.

 933,263